This section a set of guidelines for managing Incidents within the context of SKA Systems and Software.

 Cleanup - organise the removal of temporary measures, and reverting services and system management to standard operational practices.
 Ensure that all relevent data is preserved and offloaded to safe storage.

-Postmortem - when the Incident is over, perform a Postmortem to understand what went wrong and what corrective measures should be put in place to reduce/eliminate further occurances.
+Post Incident Review - when the Incident is over, perform a Post Incident Review to understand what went wrong and what corrective measures should be put in place to reduce/eliminate further occurances.

 The roles separate the responsibilities for the mounted response to the Incident.
 The roles are inherently scalable, meaning that an individual may fulfil more than one role (the Commander, Comms, and Planning roles are typically combined), and most roles can be inhabited by more than one person, however the Ops Lead role must always be separated from the remaining roles as it is critical that the Ops Lead is freed from all other responsibilities (and distractions) in order to concentrate on solving the problems at hand and it is coordinating a team across disciplines, offices and timezones to mount an effective response.